-On-Campus Open House on October 17th!
+Virtual Open House on March 2nd!

 The Creative Technology program at the Creative Circus challenges students to mix technology, code, design, and marketing strategy to make creative work for the modern world.
 The program teaches programming languages and logic, interactive design, creative use of technology, and the daily processes required to produce engaging and innovative interactive media.

 Upon graduation, a student will have developed the skills to create a variety of original, compelling brand communications.
 They will show off those skills with an impressive portfolio, which will enable them to compete for, and secure a job in the commercial communication arts field.

 Among the creative skills in this program are:

 - Motion Graphics – After Effects and Cinema 4D

 - Experiential Design